Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

 \subsubsection{Matrix Elements}

 The final step of the NLO program for the $B\to X_s\gamma$ decay is the calculation of the matrix elements $\langle s\gamma|Q_i|B\rangle$.
-The bremsstrahlung contributions to the matrix elements of $Q_{7\gamma}$, $Q_{8g}$ and $Q_2$ have been calculated by Ali and Greub in 1995 \cite{Ali:1995bi}.
-This calculation has been confirmed by my diploma student Nicolas Pott, who extended Ali and Greub calculation to penguin operators \cite{Pott:1995if}.
-In these papers also one-loop virtual contributions of the matrix elements of $Q_{7\gamma}$ and $Q_{8g}$ have been calculated.
+The bremsstrahlung contributions to the matrix elements of $Q_{7\gamma}$, $Q_{8g}$ and $Q_2$ were calculated by Ali and Greub in 1995 \cite{Ali:1995bi}.
+This calculation was confirmed six months later by my diploma student Nicolas Pott, who extended the Ali and Greub calculation to penguin operators \cite{Pott:1995if}.
+In these papers, also one-loop virtual contributions of the matrix elements of $Q_{7\gamma}$ and $Q_{8g}$ were calculated.

 Much harder is the calculation of the two-loop matrix elements of the four-quark operators, that are relevant for the NLO analysis of $B\to X_s\gamma$.
 In particular, as already stressed in our 1993 paper \cite{Buras:1993xp}, the $\mu$-dependence of two-loop matrix elements should significantly cancel the strong $\mu_b$-dependence of the LO branching ratio, pointed out by Ali, Greub and Mannel in 1993 \cite{Ali:1993cj}.